QMS for Combination Products

 Whether your organization is new to combination products or offers combination products that have been on the market for years, Pilgrim Quality Solutions can assist with our medical device combination products quality management system.

-Whether you need to develop a risk-based CAPA process, ensure that your team is adequately trained and following procedures, keep suppliers under control, investigate out-of-specification lab results, manage design-related change, or structure your quality system data to support quality metrics and reporting, SmartSolve gives you integrated quality management capabilities to achieve your goals.
+Whether you need to develop a risk-based CAPA process, ensure that your team is adequately trained and following procedures, keep suppliers under control, investigate out-of-specification lab results, manage design-related change, or structure your quality system data to support quality metrics and reporting, SmartSolve gives you integrated quality management solutions and capabilities to achieve your goals.

 SmartSolve QMS Solutions for Combination Products

 Plan, manage, and conduct internal, supplier, and regulatory audits.

 Implement a risk-based corrective and preventive action process for regulatory compliance.